Interstellar Comet 3I ATLAS Latest News and General Information

 This year, we’re welcoming a rare guest in our skies – the interstellar comet 3I/ATLAS!
 It’s only the third interstellar object ever discovered, making it a once-in-a-lifetime visitor.
 But some argue we shouldn’t dismiss a wilder possibility: could it be an alien probe passing through our Solar System?
-Whatever you believe, you can follow its journey yourself.
-Track 3I/ATLAS in seconds with the free Sky Tonight app — your pocket guide to spotting cosmic visitors.
+Whatever you believe, you can track 3I/ATLAS in the Sky Tonight app.
+After spending weeks hidden behind the Sun, the comet is now returning to view in the morning sky.
+Learn when and how to see it, and plan your perfect observing moment!

 Contents